|

 -

-Ozone is formed in the
+Ozone is formed and

 stratosphere by free radical reactions.